BISCUE Books

 - (1) Transition of Learning Organization

-- RIse of Japan (Postwar Japanese economy accomplished miracles/ Mass export of Japanese products caused trade frictions/ Japanese management transmitted to overseas/ Hints of Learning Organization)
+- Rise of Japan (Postwar Japanese economy accomplished miracles/ Mass export of Japanese products caused trade frictions/ Japanese management transmitted to overseas/ Hints of Learning Organization)

 - Movements of academia (Advanced industrial-university cooperation in US/ Various case studies of Japanese companies/ Japanese know-hows introduced into practice)